mongodb/docs/source/includes/api/automation-configuration/cluster-wide.rst

-**clusterWideConfigurations** specifies the parameters to set across a replica set or sharded cluster without requiring a :term:`rolling restart`.
+**clusterWideConfigurations** specifies the parameters to set across a replica set or sharded cluster without requiring a :cloudmgr:`rolling restart </reference/glossary/#std-term-rolling-restart>`.

 .. code-block:: json
    :linenos: